 Act 111 of 2024, Pennsylvania's first ADRD Office

-On October 16, 2024, Governor Josh Shapiro signed Act 111 of 2024 (originally Senate Bill 840 of the 2023–24 session), the Alzheimer's, Dementia and Related Disorders Act.
-The Act created Pennsylvania's first-ever Alzheimer's, Dementia and Related Disorders (ADRD) Office within the Pennsylvania Department of Aging (PDA), with a $1.9 million initial appropriation in the FY 2024–25 budget.
-The Act took effect approximately April 14, 2025 (180 days post-enactment) and established a 24-member ADRD Advisory Committee.
+In October 2024, Governor Josh Shapiro signed Act 111 of 2024 (originally Senate Bill 840 of the 2023–24 session), the Alzheimer's, Dementia and Related Disorders Act.
+The Act created Pennsylvania's first-ever Alzheimer's, Dementia and Related Disorders (ADRD) Office within the Pennsylvania Department of Aging (PDA) and established an ADRD Advisory Committee.

 What this means for your family: Pennsylvania now has, for the first time, a dedicated state office whose job is to coordinate dementia-specific services, update the state's dementia plan, and route caregiver supports through the existing AAA and Alzheimer's Association infrastructure.
 The office's contact is ADRDoffice@pa.gov and (717) 783-1550.
 As of May 2026, a refreshed Pennsylvania State Plan for ADRD has not yet been published, the 2014 plan remains in force, but the office has signaled an update is in process and hosts public "Reimagine, ADRD Symposium" events whose recordings are posted on the PDA ADRD Office page.